You are now a college student and have started a new chapter in your life. You are legally an adult- but you are not exactly “adulting” yet.

+You are not alone and you do not have to go through this alone.
 Most if not all college campuses offer counseling services for students.
-Thankfully, seeking help nowadays is encouraged.
-Still some students prefer the option of private counseling.
-Most importantly, you need to feel comfortable with your therapist.
+Although, getting help nowadays is encouraged some students prefer the option of private counseling.
+It is important that feel comfortable with your therapist.
 After all, this is the person you are going to be opening up to and trusting with some deep stuff.

-I have helped my young adult clients feel more confident in themselves and manage stress better.
-They have connected with new friends, learned better time management, started their first jobs and begun healthier relationships.
+In therapy, I have helped my young adult clients feel more confident in themselves and manage stress better.
+They have learned to connect with new friends, developed better time management, started their first jobs and begun healthier relationships.

 Therapy goals are set by you, you decide what areas you want to work on.
 I use Cognitive Behavior Therapy (CBT) which is evidence-based to treat anxiety and depression.
 However, I also believe it is important to reflect on early life experiences because they do impact our adult life.
-Our attachment styles stem from our relationships with our parents.
+Our attachment styles in relationships usually stem from our relationships with our parents.
 So if you want to go “there”, we can.
-I am a Play Therapist, so I also have this really awesome Sandtray that I can show you and it can make you go “there”, real quick.
-At your age you tend to have more self-awareness and insight, you can successfully change unhealthy patterns now.
-You are in charge of your life and I can guide you in the direction you want to go.
+I am certified in Play Therapy, and I also have this really awesome Sandtray that I can show you and it can make you go “there” without much talking.
+At your age you tend to have more self-awareness and insight, you can successfully change unhealthy patterns now with the help of therapy.
+You are finally in charge of your life and counseling can offer the support you need as you pave your new path.
 If you want to make some changes and work on some things, I am ready to help!